top of page

 MUSIC

-Piano or Voice Small Group Lessons All Ages: Lessons for voice or key board.
+LIMITED: Piano or Voice Small Group Lessons, All Ages: Lessons for voice or key board.
 Students will learn elements of music theory, musical expression, proper technique and most importantly have fun while playing music.
 Lessons are 30 minutes weekly.
 Individual or small group lessons available (2-5 students, great for siblings, discount applied to groups).
 Student must provide instrument.

 Teacher: Stephen Burnette